reifydb/reifydb/readme.md

   <li><strong>Commercial license</strong> for closed-source or hosted use</li>
 </ul>

-<p>This model helps to stay open, fair, and sustainable — while making it easy for serious teams to build with confidence.</p>
+<p>This model keeps ReifyDB open, fair, and sustainable while making it easy for teams to build with confidence.</p>

 ---
 ## Commercial Support